-SERP deliberately builds on existing knowledge, programs, and tools.
-But districts rarely nominate a focal problem for which a solution currently exists.
+Each product can be traced back to a district-defined problem of practice.
+When a partnership with a school district is established, SERP recruits researchers in whatever area the district identifies as its highest priority.
+SERP deliberately builds on existing knowledge, programs, and tools, but districts rarely nominate a focal problem for which a solution currently exists.
 A central feature of the partnership work is therefore the design of new programs, tools, and practices.
-SERP design processes use research knowledge to design for students, teachers, and administrators as end users of the products—prototyping and improving in response to observations of practice and user feedback.
-All SERP products are explicitly designed for scale.
+SERP design processes use research knowledge to design for students, teachers, and administrators as end users of the products—prototyping and improving in response to observations and user feedback.

 SERP follows the contours of a problem over time.
-The solution to one problem often exposes another problem such as the absence of instructional capacity, the need for actionable data, or an organizational barrier to improvement.
 To the extent that funding permits, the newly exposed problems become the focus for the next phase of work.

-Addressing a concern raised by Boston Public Schools (BPS) in 2005, SERP has been focused for nearly a decade on ways to support the development of academic language— also known as "the language of school."
+Addressing a concern raised by Boston Public Schools (BPS) in 2005, SERP has been focused for more than a decade on ways to support the development of academic language— also known as "the language of school."
 SERP's collaboration with BPS led to the development of a simple interdisciplinary instructional intervention for middle schools to better prepare students for high school texts.
-The program, Word Generation, was developed in collaboration with faculty from the Harvard Graduate School of Education (HGSE) and is now used by schools in all fifty states and more than fifty countries.
+The program, Word Generation, was developed in collaboration with faculty from the Harvard Graduate School of Education (HGSE) and is now downloaded by schools in all 50 states and more than 50 countries.
 Word Generation has been extended downward to 4th and 5th grades and content units for middle grades social studies and science have been developed.
 An assessment of academic language knowledge has been developed and validated by HGSE faculty.

 Lead Researcher: Catherine Snow, Harvard Graduate School of Education